nanogiants/SwiftVersioning/README.md

                           apps plist.
 ```

-Let  `SwiftVersioning` run over you .plist and add multiple version and branch information to it.
+Let  `swiftversioning` run over you .plist and add multiple version and branch information to it.

 ```
 $ swiftversioning run
-USAGE: swift-versioning run <path> [--verbose]
+USAGE: swiftversioning run <path> [--verbose]

 ARGUMENTS:
   <path>                  Path to plist.